syriuslab/virtuoso/README.md

    pip install -e .
    ```

+5. (Optional) If you plan to use Weka, ensure it's installed and properly configured.

 ## ⚙️ Configuration

 1. Navigate to the `config` directory.
 2. Open `config.yaml` and adjust the settings as needed:
    - Set the correct paths for the UNSW-NB15 and CSE-CIC-IDS2018 datasets.
    - Modify the parameters for each ML model if necessary.
+   - Configure Weka settings if you plan to use traditional ML models.

 ## 🖥️ Usage